douglampe/codetender/README.md

 Codetender supports ignoring files via the JSON configuration.
 This is particularly useful when using a local folder as a template since you may want to ignore compiled output, external modules, etc. The `ignore` config expects an array of globs (similar to the `.gitignore` syntax).
-Any files matching the globs will be ignored and will not be copied to the destination folder.
+Any files matching the globs will be removed from the destination folder prior to processing.
 If `codetender new` is used with both a `.codetender` config and the `--file` option, the values in the `--file` file are appended after the values in the `.codetender` file.

 ````
   "ignore": [